TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/quick-start/index.md

 ## Scale Up

 When you're ready to start running your LoRaWAN solution commercially, get in touch with us at [The Things Industries](https://thethingsindustries.com) for an affordable, scalable, deployment which is SLA backed.

+## Learn and Get Certified

+The Things Network certification program allows you to officially certify your LoRaWAN knowledge and skills.

+Visit [The Things Network Learn hub](https://www.thethingsnetwork.org/docs/lorawan/) or [The Things Academy on Udemy](https://www.udemy.com/course/lorawan-fundamentals/) to learn all about LoRa and LoRaWAN, and get prepared for [The Things Fundamentals certification](https://www.thethingsnetwork.org/achievements/a/the-things-certified-fundamentals/).

+Check all available certifications on [The Things Certification site](https://www.thethingsnetwork.org/achievements/certificates/).

+A lot of academic research around LoRaWAN is being conducted nowadays.
+[Read some LoRaWAN-related academic papers and publications](https://www.thethingsnetwork.org/docs/lorawan/academic/).

 ## Useful Links